 - Children with pre-existing conditions can no longer be denied coverage by insurers

 - Uninsured patients protected by new nonprofit hospital standards:

-o Written financial assistance policies clearly stating eligibility guidelines & how to apply
+- Written financial assistance policies clearly stating eligibility guidelines and how to apply

 - Adults with pre-existing conditions can no longer be denied affordable insurance

-- Individuals buy insurance through a new online, state-based marketplace called an exchange
+- Individuals purchase insurance through a new online, state-based marketplace called an exchange

 - Individuals and families may receive subsidies to help buy coverage from the health insurance exchange.
 Based on your income, there will be a cap to the amount you will be charged for premiums and your out-of-pocket expenses will also be capped

-- Those who cannot afford to buy insurance may apply for a hardship waiver; subsidies will be available to Tennesseans with incomes of up to 400 percent of the poverty level
+- Those who cannot afford to buy insurance may apply for a hardship waiver; subsidies will be available to those with incomes of up to 400% of the federal poverty level

 - If you can afford coverage and choose not to buy it, you will be fined an amount that escalates each year, up to a maximum of $2,085 or 2.5% of household income in 2016